adamgotterer/manager-README/README.md

 - Build a great engineering culture and organization
 - Disseminate information
 - Set and provide context
-- Define a long term roadmap and vision for how Common uses technology
+- Define a long term road map and vision for how Common uses technology
 - Review and iterate on our process and technology
 - Mentor and help you be successful at your job

 I'm here for you.
 I'll do what I can to provide opportunities for learning and personal growth.
 This is your career and I won't tell you what you should do, but I'm here to guide you and offer feedback and advice.
 I'm here to help you achieve your goals.

 Since 2008, I've been managing and leading engineering teams and contributing varying amounts of code based on the role and stage of the company.
 I'm an engineer by trade and have been writing code and shipping software for a long time.
 I love coding and miss it at times.
 I do my best to stay relevant and close to the technology.
-These days, the closest I get to code is contributing to high level architecture discussions, jumping into a PR/slack conversation to offer my 2 cents, or pair programming when someone on the team needs some partnership.
+These days, the closest I get to writing code in the critical path is contributing to architecture discussions, jumping into a PR/slack conversation to offer my 2 cents, or pair programming when someone on the team needs some partnership.
 I can provide an outside perspective but won't be working on your project day-to-day and may not know all the nuances.
 I can be a good sounding board and have informed thoughts.

-At the moment, I'm not making code contributions to Commons code base, but one day I may spend a small amount of time experimenting with ideas, building tools, or making small improvements.
+At the moment, I'm not making many code contributions to Commons code base, I spend a small amount of time on the occasional side project and in the future hope to dedicate a small amount of time to experimenting with ideas, building tools, or making small improvements.
 I very rarely, if ever, will write code in the critical path.

 ## One on One's

-I've added a 30 minute weekly 1:1 to your calendar.
+If you are one of my direct reports I've added a 30 minute weekly 1:1 to your calendar.
 This is your time.
 Feel free to reschedule it to a time that is best for you and adjust the length and frequency as you see fit.
 If you feel like an hour is what you need, lets meet for an hour.
 If you'd prefer to meet every two weeks for 30 minutes, let's do that.
 At a minimum we should try and meet for at least 30 minutes every two weeks.

+If you report into one of my direct reports I've added a 30 minute monthly 1:1 to your calendar.
+This is your time.
+Feel free to reschedule it to a time that is best for you and adjust the length as you see fit.
+If you feel like an hour is what you need, lets meet for an hour.

 Since this is your meeting, I expect you to drive the agenda and come to the meeting with topics to discuss.
 It can be difficult to come up with topics in the moment, so I encourage you to write down topics throughout the week and send them to me a few days/hours before we meet.
 The earlier I get them the more time I have to think about a response.
 Don't save time sensitive or important things for our 1:1, we should chat about that sooner.

 The most productive 1:1's are where we talk about your goals, personal growth, the company, the vision, strategy, etc. Our 1:1 should not be a status update session.
-We should only talk about status if you feel like I need a status update (I won't ask you for one).
+We should only talk about status if you feel like I need a status update.
 I'm happy to talk through the challenges you are having on a project, but you don't need to wait for our 1:1 to tap me for help.

 I really enjoy getting out of the office and doing 1:1's outside on a bench, in a park, or over a walk.
 I have some 1:1's that are always a walk, some that are outside when the weather is right, and others that are always inside.
 I leave this choice up to you.

 My preference is that we have our 1:1 in person, if possible.
 So, if you aren't in the office please reschedule it for an open slot on my calendar when you will be back in the office.

 ## 15Fives
-You will receive an invite to 15Five, a platform we use companywide for managing feedback, reviews, and status updates.
-Please complete your 15Five each week.
-My preference is to be able to review it at least a few hours before our 1:1.
+You will receive an invite to 15Five, a platform we use company wide for managing feedback, reviews, and status updates.
+Please complete your 15Five each week on time.
+I prefer my direct reports to submit it at least a day before our 1:1 so that I have time to review it.
 It will ask you a few questions about what you are working on this week and last, if you have blockers, and a few other questions that are helpful for me.

 ## Feedback
 I believe in timely feedback.
 I won't always wait until our 1:1 to deliver it.
 I'm pretty blunt and don't shy away from a difficult conversation.
 I hope that you'll be comfortable giving feedback to me as well.
 I want to know when I make a mistake or screw up.
 Tell me so that I can learn from it and not do it again.